What are habits?

 You’re a role model for your child.
 If you see your child starting a habit, perhaps ask yourself whether it’s one of your own habits.
 For example, nail-biting might be passed on within a family.

 Some behaviour might look like a habit but have a medical cause.
-For example, if a child suddenly starts pulling or hitting an ear and is also cranky, it might be because they have an ear infection or are teething.
-Pulling at hair, eyebrows and eyelashes can be a sign of an emotional disorder.
+For example, if a child suddenly starts pulling or hitting an ear and is also upset, it might be because they have an ear infection or are teething.
+Pulling at hair, eyebrows and eyelashes can be a sign of anxiety or other emotional problems.

 Most habits go away by themselves.
-But if your child’s habit is getting in the way of everyday activities, has become embarrassing, or is even causing some harm, you might want to do something about it.
+But if your child’s habit is getting in the way of everyday activities or is causing harm, you might want to do something about it.

-- Try to encourage your child to do something else during idle times.
+- Distract your child or encourage them to do something else.
 For example, you could encourage your child to play with a toy that has moveable parts while watching television.
 Or you could suggest a hand game like ‘Incy Wincy Spider’.

 - If your child has a pair of habits, like sucking a thumb and pulling hair, focus on stopping one of them.
 You might find that if you can stop the thumb-sucking, the hair-pulling might also stop.

 Praise will go a long way towards stopping habits.
-For example, you can say, ‘That’s great.
+For example, you can say, ‘It’s great that you remembered your fidget toy.
 I can hear your words clearly when your fingers aren’t in your mouth’.

 If you think anxiety might be the reason behind a habit, you might need to deal with the cause of the anxiety.
 Talk to your GP about getting a referral to another health professional.
-For example, a psychologist can teach your child some simple steps to stop the habit.
+For example, a psychologist can help your child learn simple steps to stop the habit.

 Habits in children with disability, autism or other additional needs

-Children with disability, autism or other additional needs might have more habits than typically developing children, or their habits might be more pronounced.
-A psychologist or other specialist experienced with additional needs can help if you’re looking for more information.
+Children with disability, autistic children or children with other additional needs might have more habits than typically developing children, or their habits might be more pronounced.
+A psychologist or another specialist experienced with additional needs can help if you’re concerned about your child’s habits.

 A child might be able to stop a tic for a short time, but it will come back when the child stops thinking about it.
 If you feel a tic is distressing for your child, it’s best to seek help from a health professional.
 Your GP is always a good place to start.